Managing Projects

 What should I do if a volunteer arrives at a project with their child?

-For safety and legal reasons, children under 18 are currently not allowed on New York Cares projects.
+For safety and legal reasons, children ages 5 - 17 are only allowed on Youth Friendly New York Cares projects, as long as they have an account.

 A volunteer on my project always tries to recruit members of the group as volunteers for a political campaign, and it’s beginning to make other volunteers uncomfortable.
 How can I handle this?